-Sentinel provides an integration framework to identity management systems to track the identities of for each user account and what events those identities have performed.
+Sentinel provides an integration framework to identity management systems, to track the identities of each user account and the events those identities perform.
 Sentinel provides user information such as contact information, user accounts, recent authentication events, recent access events, permission changes, and so on.
-By displaying information about the people initiating a given action or people affected by an action, incident response times are improved and behavior-based analysis is enabled.
-For more information, see "Leveraging Identity Information" in the NetIQ Sentinel User Guide.
+By displaying information about the users initiating a specific action or the users affected by an action, Sentinel improves incident response time and enables behavior-based analysis.
+For more information, see "Leveraging Identity Information" in the Net/Q Sentinel User Guide.